AlexanderBarbu/HTB-Academy/OS Fundamentals/Windows Fundamentals/WF_Notes.md

 #### Admin Approval Mode

 UAC includes an **Admin Approval Mode**, which prompts users for permission or administrator credentials before allowing potentially harmful changes.
-You've likely encountered this as a popup when trying to install new software or change system settings.
+Youve likely encountered this as a popup when trying to install new software or change system settings.

-- If you're logged in as a **standard user**, UAC will prompt for the **administrator password**.
+- If youre logged in as a **standard user**, UAC will prompt for the **administrator password**.
-- If you're logged in as an **administrator**, you'll see a **confirmation dialog** instead.
+- If youre logged in as an **administrator**, youll see a **confirmation dialog** instead.

 This ensures that:
 - Software cannot silently install or modify the system.